AhmedHafez7-Eng/Simple-Dashboard/README.md

 # Simple-Dashboard
-This a template layout for a simple dashboard that provides statistics of customers and profits of a certain brand.
+This is a template layout for a simple dashboard that provides statistics of customers and profits of a certain brand.